NEW YEAR, NEW YOU. Bullsh*t, or for real?

 First off, find your motivation.
 But the catch is, what motivates me, might not work for you.

 And not to be cliche here, my motivation usually comes from YOU guys.
 (I freakin love seeing y’all kill your workouts and feel good within, makes my world)

 For YOU, this motivation has to be personal.
 It can be anythinngggg; maybe it’s more pushups this month than you could do last month, maybe it’s wanting to look damn good when you’re on spring break, or maybe you want to feel better after a break up (and make him jealous with a hot bod….duh) Whatever that motivation is, make it specific to you.

-So how can we make that goal, that vision, ATTAINABLE and LASTING?
-For like… all of 2018.
+So how can we make that goal, that vision, ATTAINABLE and LAST?

 Well, that’s giving yourself realistic goals.

-I know looking all the whole year of 2018 from January to December can be a little discouraging.
+I know looking all the whole year from January to December can be a little discouraging.
 So that is why taking it month by month, and even week by week is so important.
-So my advice to you is setting your goals in weeks of 2. (hint hint that is why my daily workout calendar is usually in weeks of 1 or 2!)
+So my advice to you is setting your goals in weeks of 2.

 Setting SHORT TERM goals, in steps of your LONG TERM goal is vital.
 Just looking at that long term goal can be discouraging.